denkungsart/denkungsart-production/README.md

 ### denkungsart-production.basic_auth
 Set up basic auth if the `BASIC_AUTH` env variable is set.
 It is expected to be formatted like `user:password`.

-### denkungsart-production.i18n_rollbar
+### denkungsart-production.i18n_report
-Reports missing translations as errors to Rollbar.
+Reports missing translations as errors to error reporting.

-### denkungsart-production.unpermitted_parameters_rollbar
+### denkungsart-production.unpermitted_parameters_report
-Reports unpermitted parameters as errors to Rollbar.
+Reports unpermitted parameters as errors to error reporting.

-### denkungsart-production.deprecation_rollbar
+### denkungsart-production.deprecation_report
-Reports rails deprecation warnings as errors to Rollbar.
+Reports rails deprecation warnings as errors to error reporting.

 ### denkungsart-production.disable_rack_timeout_logging
 Disables `rack-timeout`-logging.
 It's very verbose, and we don't use it.